vertexproject/synapse/docs/synapse/userguides/ug011_storm_basics.rst

 Storm Operators
 ---------------

-Operators implement the various Storm functions such as retrieving nodes, applying tags, or pivoting across data.
+Operators implement various Storm functions such as retrieving nodes, applying tags, or pivoting across data.
 Operators can be divided into broad categories based on their typical use:

 * **Data modification** – add, modify, annotate, and delete nodes from a Cortex.
 * **Lift (query) operators** – retrieve data based on specified criteria.